-Once you successfully complete the course work, you'll receive a certificate from the University of Wisconsin's Graduate School of Business and the Association for Healthcare Philanthropy.
-You also can earn up to 26 credits toward the Certified Fundraising Executive (CFRE) professional credential.
+Once you successfully complete the course work in one of the seven full tracks, you'll receive a certificate from the University of Wisconsin's Graduate School of Business and the Association for Healthcare Philanthropy.
+All tracks help you earn up to 26 credits toward the Certified Fundraising Executive (CFRE) professional credential.